AntoineSebert/dandelion/documents/submission 2/literature-review.md

 ## Introduction

-* general description of your topic
-* highlight its importance
-* State that a review of the literature is valuable in understanding important aspects of your research area
-* Clarify the scope that overall organisation of the idea

-Real-Time Operating Systems (RTOS) are a type of Operating System (OS) that are bound to real-time constraints, often translated as deadlines, and meant to run real-time applications.
-Real-Time Computing (RTC) brings dedicated concepts to characterize such systems (the *jitter* for example, and divide the RTOS in three categories, depending on their tolerance :
+Real-Time Operating Systems (RTOS) is a type of Operating System (OS) that are bound to real-time constraints, often translated as deadlines, and meant to run real-time applications.
+Real-Time Computing (RTC) brings dedicated concepts to characterize such systems (the *jitter* for example), and divide the RTOS into three categories, depending on their tolerance :
-- hard : missing a deadline is considered a failure
+- hard: missing a deadline is considered a failure
-- firm : infrequent deadline misses are tolerated, but might deteriorate the system's reliability
+- firm: infrequent deadline misses are tolerated, but might deteriorate the system's reliability
-- soft : missing a deadline is tolerated, but might deteriorate the system's reliability
+- soft: missing a deadline is tolerated but might deteriorate the system's reliability

 RTOS encompasses many other computer science domains.
-In addition to the classics virtual memory management, file system, I/O handling and IPC, they draw a particular attentin to the scheduling algorithm (which is almost systematically preemptive), the processes management and the interrupts.
+In addition to the classics virtual memory management, file system, I/O handling, and IPC, they draw a particular attention to the scheduling algorithm (which is almost systematically preemptive), the processes management and the interrupts.
 Two main design philosophies currently coexist :
-- event-driven : preemption based on event's priorities
+- event-driven: preemption based on event's priorities
-- time-sharing : preemption on system clock interrupts and on events
+- time-sharing: preemption on system clock interrupts and on events

+Applications of such systems are multiple, especially in areas where reliability is a key aspect, even with radically different purposes.
+RTOS are typically found in astronautics, mainframes, aeronautics, robotics, or embedded systems in general (and IoT in particular).
+They are typically more tolerant to failures and more predictable, and particular care is taken about the implementation and the tests.

+However, new possibilities recently arose with the emergence of new tools centered around solving well-defined problems with commonly-used techniques.
+This brings us to Rust: originally created by Graydon Hoare, who worked at the Mozilla Foundation, it is now developed by the Rust project developers, centered around the language's Github repository.
+Designed to be fast and reliable, this language is memory safe, uses Resource Acquisition Is Initialization (RAII) to manage memory (avoiding the necessity of a garbage collector), supports polymorphism and natively supports concurrency.

+Whereas the majority of current RTOS have been conceived when Rust did not exist, they are written in C++.
+Hence a RTOS implemented in Rust seems very promising.
+Very few attempts in this area have been made, and yet RTC is a growing field in the need for a new generation of RTOS aimed to solve arising challenges.

 ## Body
 by **theme** : useful if several trends that can logically be considered separately before being brought together